Michaela Kovacs

-Michaela Dominique Kovacs (born March 9, 1997) is an American professional soccer player who plays as a center back for Toppserien club Vålerenga.
-She played college soccer for the Michigan State Spartans and began her professional career with Portuguese club Boavista in 2020.
-After one season with in Sweden's second tier, she joined Damallsvenskan club KIF Örebro and was named the club's Player of the Year in 2022.
-The following year, KIF Örebro sold her to Norwegian club Vålerenga, where she has won multiple trophies including consecutive Toppserien titles.
+Michaela Dominique Kovacs (born March 9, 1997) is an American professional soccer player who plays as a center back for A-Liga club Brøndby in Denmark.
+She played college soccer for the Michigan State Spartans and made her breakthrough with Damallsvenskan club KIF Örebro, being named the club's Player of the Year in 2022.
+She was then sold to Norwegian club Vålerenga in 2023, winning two league titles and two national cups.

 Early life

 Kovacs grew up in Hudsonville, Michigan, a suburb of Grand Rapids.
 She attended Hudsonville High School and earned first-team all-state honors as a junior in 2014.
 Her high school coach credited her with raising the team's level.
 She played club soccer for Grand Rapids Crew Juniors and captained the regional Olympic Development Program team.
 She also trained with the Grand Rapids Crew boys' team for several years.
 She committed to Michigan State during her sophomore year.